brutus/wtforms-html5/README.md

 Generates render keywords for [WTForms][] HTML5 field's widgets.

-_Original Function_: This module used to add HTML5 support to _WTForms_.
+_Original Function_: This module used to add support for the new HTML5 INPUT elements to _WTForms_.

-It supported the new INPUT __types__ for fields and had also set some of the new INPUT __attributes__ automatically for the generated HTML Input elements (based on widget type and what kind of validator was set for the field).
+Besides supporting the new INPUT __types__ for fields, it also set some of the new INPUT __attributes__ automatically, based on widget type and what kind of validators where set for the field.

-_Changes_: _WTForms_ version 1.0.4 started to implement some of these features and the current (late 2016) development version — that should become version 3 — has enough support for all that features, that to prevent the duplication of functionality, current versions of __WTForms HTML5__ dropped all the fields, widgets and validators — just use vanilla _WTForms_.
+_Changes_: _WTForms_ — beginning around version 1.0.4 — started to implement
+some of these features.
+The current (late 2016) development version — that should become version 3 — imo has enough support for them, so that to prevent the duplication of functionality, __WTForms HTML5__ dropped all the fields, widgets and validators — just use vanilla _WTForms_ from now on.

-_Current Function_: recent versions (starting with 0.2) contain only one
+_Current Function_: recent versions of __WTForms HTML5__(starting with 0.2)
-function: `get_html5_kwargs` — it adds the automatically generated keys to the _render keywords_ of a _WTForms_ field.
+contain only one function: `get_html5_kwargs` — it adds the automatically generated keys to the _render keywords_ of a _WTForms_ field.

 A slim subclass of the new default _Meta_ class for forms is also provided:
 `AutoAttrMeta`.
 If you use this class as your forms _Meta_, you get the